 Other than a few glimpses, Sean Salmon doesn't remember the accident.
-That strong first taste of vodka at eight o'clock in the morning.
+That strong first taste of vodka at eight in the morning.
 The bleary-eyed drive to his buddy's bar.
-Brief flashes of drinks stacked upon drinks, the afternoon melting into the night, that half-coherent phone call to a friend in Michigan.
+Brief flashes of drinks stacked upon drinks, the afternoon melting into starry night, that half-coherent phone call to a friend in Michigan.
 The low growl of the ignition and the haphazard plans to push northward and bail far, far away from it all.
 Finally, the railroad tracks.

 From there it gets a bit spottier.